-Prerequisite: MATH 151 or qualifying score on ACT or COMPASS tests
+Prerequisite: MATH 151 or qualifying scores on accepted placement tests

 This course covers the topics of polynomial equations, inequalities, exponential equations and logarithmic equations.
 Also included are systems of equations and complex numbers.
 The purpose of this course is to introduce students to college-level mathematics at a more gradual pace than MATH 164.
 MATH 157 and MATH 159 are the equivalent of MATH 164.